emma-bell/Microbial_MetaOmics/08_Data_visualisation.md

 `mkdir 08_Visualisation`

-Looking at the MAG taxonomy table we created called **`gtdb_tax`**, I'm interested in the genus "SURF-10".
+Looking at the MAG taxonomy table we created called **`gtdb_tax.tsv`**, I'm interested in the genus "SURF-10".
 In the example I'm using, the genomes came from deep groundwater in Finland.
 I follow subsurface research so I recognise that "SURF" probably means the genus name came from a genome from the Sanford Underground Research facility.
 I'd like to know a bit more about the SURF-10 genus.

 From your dataset you can choose any MAG/taxonomy you want, at any taxonomic level.